bcswartz/vadacl/README.md

 ## How to Install

-To use vadacl, simply download or checkout this repo, then copy the vadacl folder into your own project.
+To use vadacl, simply download or checkout this repo, then copy the app/vadacl folder into your own project.

 This repo contains an Angular 2 application (currently Angular 2.1.1) with several demos that utilize vadacl.
 So to try out vadacl, download or checkout the repo, open a command prompt in the main project folder, and run the application